afroisalreadyinu/practical-ansible-intro/readme.md

 very useful in such situations where we want to create a complete playbook from smaller parts, achieving a certain level of abstraction.
-The play `part2/site.yml` does not contain any plays itself, but includes other playbooks to bring together the various components of the application server:
+The play `part2/site.yml` does not contain any plays itself, but includes other playbooks to bring together various components of the application server:

 ```yml